broeker/jumpsuit/src/pages/index.md

 mainpitch:
   title: ''
   description: >-
-    From the dawn of time, web developers have sought to make things simpler and easier.
+    From the dawn of time, web developers have sought to make things better.
     Instead, our lives have become more difficult.
 Our projects more expensive.
     Our products more difficult to support and manage.
 heading: We can do better.
 description: >-
   Imagine a world where our tools are [simple and easy to